John-R-Wallace-NOAA/Scratch/tempTMB2.md

     bt
     quit

+With the latest versions of Windows R, the non-interactive section of TMB:::.gdbsource.win() also needs a 'quit' for gdb (see below).
+I say latest versions here because @skuag says in Issue 'gdbsource error #248' that "[gdbsource()] ... has worked for me in previous versions of R/Rtools"

  ### Putting everthing together

-With the latest versions of Windows R, the non-interactive section of TMB:::.gdbsource.win() also needs a 'quit' for gdb.
-I say latest versions here because @skuag says in Issue 'gdbsource error #248' that "[gdbsource()] ... has worked for me in previous versions of R/Rtools"  Putting these 3 items together gives:
+Putting these 3 items together gives:

     gdbsource.win <- function (file, interactive = FALSE)